 Planet Aid supported six projects in 2017.
 Activities focused on animal rearing and vegetable gardens, which provide income for farmers.
 In 2017, the project reached over 5,000 farmers through meetings, training sessions, municipal events, and personal visits.

 Similar to the Farmers’ Club, the Fishers’ Clubs in Bahia Pesca, Brazil, seek to improve the sustainable management of natural resources and empower local fishermen and women to diversify their diets, increase food security, market their product, and broaden their social network so that they can be integral to business decisionmaking in their sector.
 This project, supported by Planet Aid in 2017, served 1,250 fishing families, reduced poverty, and increased the participants’ belief in their own capacity to succeed.
 More citizens are now actively engaging their communities, connecting with thousands of other fishermen and women to further progress on key issues of health, food production, education, and social welfare.

-With the support of Planet Aid and its donors, Humana Povo a Povo em Brasil (HPP-Brazil) launched its first Child Aid project in Cansanção, in the State of Bahia, in 2007.
-From 2007-2013, the Child Aid program built capacity based on the needs of each community, ranging from improving the family economy to providing aid for orphans and vulnerable children.
+With the support of Planet Aid and its donors, HPP Brazil launched its first Child Aid project in Cansanção, in the State of Bahia, in 2007.
+From 2007 to 2013, the Child Aid program built capacity based on the needs of each community, ranging from improving the family economy to providing aid for orphans and vulnerable children.